 Frequently Asked Questions that you may have.

-Why is it safe to bring children back to school in Wales but not in England?
+Why is it now safe to allow all children back to school when in June it was small groups only?

-What has been done to make schools safe and make sure children are social distancing?
+What has been done to make schools safe?

 Will the school be cleaned regularly?